 The treatment for a habit cough may involve:

 - reassuring the child during times of stress or anxiety

 - distracting the child during a coughing episode

-- talking therapy to determine the cause of stress and anxiety
+- using talking therapy to determine the cause of stress or anxiety

-An acute cough may sometimes improve following home treatment, such as:
+An acute cough may sometimes improve with the use of at-home strategies, such as: